 Gordie’s Review: I liked the trikes and the trains.

-Day Pass Cost: Admission to Heritage Park Applies to Gasoline Alley.
+Admission: Admission to Heritage Park Applies to Gasoline Alley.
 Heritage Park Historical Village is closed over the Winter but Heritage Town Square and Gasoline Alley are open all year.
 See here for current rates

 Parking: Heritage Park has lots of free parking.